IAngelIi/genetrydash.github.io/README.md

-Everywhere Dash:
+Genetry Dash:

-An attempt to run accurate Geometry dash on the web to play anywhere, everywhere!
+An attempt to run accurate Geometry dash on the web!

 Created by Sotospro24.